This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Be careful how much you feed a lab.
 Most labs will continue eating until they are sick.

-A friend of mind told me his black lab got into and ate an entire bag of food in one sitting.
+A friend of mine told me his black lab got into and ate an entire bag of food in one sitting.

 Fortunately, the dog was okay, but as you can see Labs have a tendency to overeat.